Mechanisms of dormancy, activation and sexual conversion in pre-erythrocytic malaria parasites

 2. Remain dormant, which can lead to chronic, relapsing disease weeks to years after the original infection.

 I recently discovered new hepatic outcomes using a novel pipeline for single-cell hepatocyte-pathogen sequencing.
 I have identified sub-populations of sexually committed parasite forms, previously thought to appear only during erythrocytic infection.
-This groundbreaking insight into the Plasmodium life cycle can change our understanding of malaria transmission, yet it remains unknown how malaria parasites commit to these different developmental outcomes in hepatocytes.
+This groundbreaking insight into the Plasmodium life cycle can change our understanding of malaria transmission.
+Yet, it remains unknown how malaria parasites commit to these different developmental outcomes in hepatocytes.

 Research Hypothesis

 DEXES will test the hypothesis that Plasmodium liver infection outcomes depend upon the metabolic state of the host hepatocyte.
+Using engineered human microlivers, new humanized mouse models, trans-species studies, and single-cell technologies, I will:

 1. Identify parasite-encoded molecular mechanisms implicated in the induction and maintenance of dormancy, activation, and sexual conversion in the liver, and